 Then make it up where required in a square heap, allowing it to settle in its own way without treading or beating.
 Put on a foot-depth of light, rich soil after the frames are in their places, and wait a few days to sow the seed in case of a great heat rising.
-When the temperature is steady and comfortable, sow seeds in pots and pans, as needful, the quantity required of each separate crop, and stand them on bricks above the bed, so that the heat doesn't damage the plants.
+When the temperature is steady and comfortable, sow seeds in pots and trays, as needed, the quantity required of each separate crop, and stand them on bricks above the bed, so that the heat doesn't damage the plants.
 In the course of a few days finish the work by putting in a body of earth.

 Do not attempt to hurry the growth of anything too much, because if you do you will only get a weak plant.
 Rather give air and plenty of light, and the plants will be short and healthy from the beginning.

 Globe Artichokes.These need to be cleared of protecting material as soon as weather permits, and made ready for suckers to be put in next month.
 A new plantation may also be formed by sowing seeds; in fact, a sowing ought to be made every year.
 Where early produce is required, the plants should be protected during winter to supply suckers in the spring; but, if late supplies suffice, the sowing of a few rows every year will reduce the labor, and the production of Globe Artichokes becomes a very simple affair.